Dave Marsh: Early life

-Marsh grew up in Pontiac, Michigan, and graduated from Waterford Kettering High School in Waterford, Michigan.
+Marsh was born and raised in Pontiac, Michigan, and graduated from Waterford Kettering High School in nearby Waterford.
 He attended Wayne State University in Detroit before dropping out in 1969 to write for Creem magazine.

 Career

 Marsh began his career as a rock critic and editor at Creem, which he helped start.
 At Creem, he was mentored by close friend and colleague Lester Bangs.
-While supportive of punk music in general, he said in a 2001 interview that "I don't know that it was any more important than disco", and believes hip hop is more significant than punk in the history of rock music.

-He has written extensively about his favorite artists, including Marvin Gaye, whose song "I Heard It Through the Grapevine" he chose as the number one single of all-time in his book The Heart of Rock and Soul: the 1001 Greatest Singles Ever Made, and Sly Stone, whom he called "one of the greatest musical adventurers rock has ever known."
+While supportive of punk music in general, he said in a 2001 interview that "I don't know that it was any more important than disco", and believed hip hop is more significant than punk in the history of rock music.
+He wrote extensively about his favorite artists, including Marvin Gaye, whose song "I Heard It Through the Grapevine" he chose as the number one single of all time in his book The Heart of Rock and Soul: the 1001 Greatest Singles Ever Made, and Sly Stone, whom he called "one of the greatest musical adventurers rock has ever known."

-Along with Rolling Stone magazine publisher Jann Wenner, Marsh has been involved in organizing and maintaining the Rock and Roll Hall of Fame in Cleveland, Ohio.
-Marsh has at times courted controversy with his style of maintaining selections.

-Marsh has championed the work of many rock and roll artists of the Fifties and early Sixties, including doo-wop and soul artists and girl groups, in his books and Rolling Stone contributions.
-Marsh also published four books about Bruce Springsteen, including the bestsellers Born to Run and Glory Days.

-Marsh has edited and contributed to Rock and Roll Confidential, a newsletter about rock music and social issues.
-The newsletter has since been renamed Rock and Rap Confidential.
+Marsh championed the work of many rock and roll artists of the 1950s and early 1960s, including doo-wop and soul artists and girl groups, in his books and Rolling Stone contributions.
+Marsh also published four books about Bruce Springsteen, including the bestsellers Born to Run, the first significant biography of Springsteen, and Glory Days.
+He edited and contributed to Rock and Roll Confidential, a newsletter about rock music and social issues.
+The newsletter was subsequently renamed Rock and Rap Confidential.
 Marsh contributed to the 1994 book Mid-Life Confidential, a book about and by the Rock Bottom Remainders, a rock band composed of American authors.
-He has also worked for Newsday and The Real Paper.

-Marsh's book 360 Sound: The Columbia Records Story — Legends and Legacy, was released in October 2012, as a companion to Sean Wilentz's book 360 Sound: The Columbia Records Story.
+He also worked for Newsday and The Real Paper.
+Marsh's book 360 Sound: The Columbia Records Story—Legends and Legacy, was released in October 2012 as a companion to Sean Wilentz's book 360 Sound: The Columbia Records Story.
 In the same format as Heart of Rock and Soul, this book covers the 264 greatest songs from Columbia Records beginning with the 1890 performance of John Philip Sousa's "Washington Post March" and working its way chronologically up to Adele's "Rolling in the Deep" (2011).
-To promote the music of Columbia Records, Legends and Legacy is available as a free eBook on iTunes."
+Marsh was the host of three Sirius XM Radio shows: Live from E Street Nation, Kick Out the Jams, and Live from the Land of Hopes and Dreams.